coffeeispower/crema/README.md

 enjoy writing instead of debugging segfaults and link errors.

 **Status: early days.** crema is under heavy construction.
-It boots, it enumerates hardware, and it renders — but it isn't your daily driver yet.
+It boots, it enumerates hardware, and it renders, but it isn't your daily driver yet.
 Everything below is the target experience; treat it as the roadmap, not the release notes.